 Fortunately, there is a path to success any brand can follow.
 If you break down SEO into its various components, you can create a strategy designed to succeed.
 To get you started, here are

 In search engine optimization, content is king.
-In fact, one 2016 study found that across the board, marketers see content as the single most effective SEO tacticavailable to brands.
+In fact, across the board, marketers see content as the single most effective SEO tactic available to brands.

 That survey signals a shift away from specific keywords as the traditional focus point of SEO.
 A separate study found that in fact, less than half of Google’s top results include specific keywords in their title tag or H1 headline.
 Instead, quality content matters more than all else, thanks to increasingly intelligence algorithms that can determine the quality and credibility of your website based on its content.